 What is the cost of the program?

 Tuition is the same for this online program as it is for other undergraduate courses at Rutgers.
 Tuition is set each July for the coming year by the Rutgers Board of Governors.
-For 2019 - 2020, the part-time tuition rate is $942 per credit for out-of-state students and $394 per credit for in-state NJ students.
+For 2020 - 2021, the part-time tuition rate is $942 per credit for out-of-state students and $394 per credit for in-state NJ students.
 Students also pay certain fees in addition to the tuition cost.
-The fees include an off-campus fee of $279 per semester and the online fee of $100 per course you are taking.
+The fees include an off-campus fee of $279 per semester.
 View the complete tuition and fee schedule